-In his weekly column, Bishop Nicholas DiMarzio says that he Nicholas believes the free operation of the believes the new operation of the Catholic Press is essential to Carroing the truth in the Church. securing de Wilkinson also writes Editor the Catholic Press as one way to achieve success and salvation, PP. 4 and 14.
+In his weekly column, Bishop In IIIs DiMarzio says that he Nicholas the free operation of the believes the free operation of the Catholic Press is essential to Carroing the truth in the Church. securing the Wilkinson also writes about the Catholic Press as one way to achieve success and salway to act is so succession, PP. 4 and 14.